paulocsanz/voluntary-servitude/README.md

 - Last release is in **./dist**
 - Uses system allocator by default, jemmaloc can be enabled with the 'jemmaloc' feature
 - Logging is available behind the 'logs' feature and RUST_LOG env var
+- The iterator can be made thread safe by enabling the feature 'iter-sync'

 ## Examples